thhdragon/krusty-rs/docs/project_map.md

 ## Recommendations

-- **Expand G-code parsing and execution pipeline:**
-  - [ ] Implement full G-code parsing and streaming (see `gcode/macros.rs`, `gcode/parser.rs`)
-  - [ ] Integrate macro expansion and execution pipeline with print job and motion system
-  - [ ] Add comprehensive tests for edge cases and error handling (invalid macros, nested macros, malformed G-code)
-  - [ ] Refactor for async/streaming parsing and non-blocking macro expansion (see latest Rust async best practices)
-  - [ ] Implement robust error recovery: on parse error, skip to next line before resuming parsing (prevents cascading errors)
+## Best Practices and Recommendations (2025)

+- **Async Rust:**
+  - Use structured concurrency; tie task lifetimes to parent scopes, avoid detached tasks.
+  - Minimize async locks; prefer channels or lock-free patterns for coordination.
+  - Use `tokio` or `async-std` for async runtimes; Embassy for embedded.
+  - Avoid `.await` in critical sections or while holding locks.
+  - Use `tracing` for async-aware logging and diagnostics.

+- **Error Handling:**
+  - Use `Result<T, E>` for recoverable errors, `Option<T>` for optional values.
+  - Use `thiserror` for custom error enums, `anyhow` for application-level errors.
+  - Avoid panics except for unrecoverable bugs; never panic on user input or I/O.
+  - Propagate errors with `?`, add context with `.context()`.
-  - [ ] Ensure all errors include span/location info for diagnostics and web API reporting
+  - Ensure all errors include span/location info for diagnostics and web API.

-  - [ ] Document parser and macro processor usage, extension points, and limitations (add examples in code and docs)
+- **3D Printer Host & Motion Planning:**
+  - Modular, hardware-agnostic design; support for hybrid/multi-material and large-scale printing.
+  - Real-time feedback and adaptive planning (AI/ML for tuning).
+  - Advanced motion planners: lookahead, jerk/snap/crackle limiting, input shaping.

-- **Add more comprehensive tests, especially for edge cases and error handling:**
+  - Simulation harnesses for parameter tuning and validation.
-  - [ ] Increase unit/integration test coverage in all motion, hardware, and G-code modules
+  - Secure, extensible web APIs (authentication, streaming, OpenAPI).

+- **Testing:**
-  - [ ] Add tests for error conditions, invalid configs, and hardware failures
+  - Write isolated, deterministic tests for error and edge cases.
-  - [ ] Validate with simulated and real hardware (document test scenarios and results)
+  - Automate result collection and reporting; validate with simulated and real hardware.

-- **Expand web API for richer printer control and monitoring:**
-  - [ ] Add endpoints for printer control, monitoring, and streaming (pause, resume, cancel, status, logs)
-  - [ ] Implement authentication and access control (JWT, API keys, or OAuth)
-  - [ ] Document API usage and add OpenAPI spec if possible (generate from Axum routes)

-- **Refactor and document hardware abstraction for extensibility:**
-  - [ ] Modularize hardware interfaces (see `hardware/mod.rs`)
-  - [ ] Add support for additional peripherals (fans, sensors, power control, etc.)
-  - [ ] Improve inline and module-level documentation (usage, extension, and safety notes)

-- **Remove or refactor unused code and stubs as features are completed:**
-  - [ ] Identify and remove obsolete stubs (see `integration_test.rs`, `motion/benchmark.rs`, etc.)
-  - [ ] Refactor placeholder code as features are implemented (replace stubs with real logic)
+- **Documentation:**
-  - [ ] Keep this document and TODOs up to date (review after each major feature or refactor)
+  - Keep this document and inline code comments up to date after each major feature or refactor.
+  - Document rationale for parameter choices and best practices for tuning.

 ---